phatboysh/DynamicObjectTracking/README.md

 at the expense of performance.

-The exhaustive calculation is intended for benchmarking - however if you are using a very small number of tracked objects, exhaustive calculations may be better for your use case.
+The exhaustive calculation is intended for benchmarking - however if you are using a very small number of tracked objects, exhaustive calculations may be faster for your use case.
 This method raises the conflict event every frame, as such it's functionality is similar to OnTriggerStay().
+It is of no value if you choose to implement the system's automated Unity Trigger configuration.

 # Events